Daniel-Nikpayuk/FNFTA/data analysis/README.md

 notably here, its financial relationship.

-As this is the case, I don't believe it's fair to compare chiefs' earnings with respect to each other (they do not make up any societies that I know of), but rather it provides an indicator of the economic health of nations themselves, and especially relative to each other.
+As this is the case, I don't believe it's fair to compare chiefs' earnings with respect to each other (they do not make up any societies that I know of), but rather it provides an indicator of the economic health of *Nations* themselves, and especially relative to each other.
 In this case, my own interpretation is that there is a bit of a spread of wealth distribution across the First Nations:

 > My own opinion is that if we are going to rise, we are best to do it together,
-> and when possible (when it doesn't conflict with individual nations' sovereignty),
+> and when possible (when it doesn't conflict with individual Nations' sovereignty),
 > that the various First Nations pull and pool resources and be each others' insurances:
 > Share expertise, and help build each other up.
 One of First Nations' greatest
 > strengths against colonial powers is the fact that they are *not* united,
 > meaning the federal government has to deal with 500+ nations separately.
 > Regardless, providing support networks that do not compromise this strength
 > is easily possible, and it also means the federal government is less able
-> to isolate, divide, and conquer.
+> to isolate, divide, and conquer (which it loves to do).

 # Council:

-The table structure for council is almost identical and does not need its own "how to read this" explanation with two exceptions.
+The table structure for council is almost identical and does not need its own "how to read this" explanation, but for two exceptions:

-First is the "average size" column: This column provides the average number of council members across nations (excluding chiefs).
+First is the "average size" column.
+This column provides the average number of council members across nations (excluding chiefs).
 So for example the "adjusted" interpretation has about 6 (~ 5.58) councillors per nation, taken from 551 nations, which as a back-of-the-envelope calculation means there's about 3075 councillors on record for the year.

-The second note is that once again, the "adjusted" interpretation I view to be most accurate, but the algorithm is slightly different as it's expected there be more than one Councillor.
-The algorithm---lacking in perfect accuracy it should be noted, but is still likely the most accurate of the three interpretations---looks at each nation one at a time, pulls out councillors who worked the full year, and takes only half of the remaining councillors; of those half, it takes those who worked the longest within the year, it does not discern if they were outgoing councillors.
-It does this to remove double counting, and so its "average size" of the three interpretations is likely most accurate.
+The second exception is that once again the "adjusted" interpretation I view to be most accurate, but here the algorithm is slightly different as it's expected there is more than one Councillor per Nation.
+The algorithm---lacking in perfect accuracy it should be noted, but is still likely the most accurate of the three interpretations---looks at each nation one at a time --> pulls out councillors who worked the full year, and takes only half of the remaining councillors --> of those half, it takes those who worked the longest within the year, it does not discern if they were outgoing councillors.
+It does all of this to remove double counting, and so its "average size" of the three interpretations is likely most accurate.

 <table>
  <tr>